The Pollard Memorial Library’s Citizenship Program offers many new resources to help you on the path to naturalization:

 Please note: To be eligible to take the Citizenship Preparation Course, students should be able to answer “yes” to the following questions:

-Are you able to read, write, and speak basic English?
+- Are you able to read, write, and speak intermediate English?

 If you are interested in registering for an upcoming citizenship class or for more information, please call Gail at 978-918-3519.
 (Please leave a message if she is unavailable.)
 You can also email Gail at firstname.lastname@example.org.